bionomics/bionomics/venue/index.md

 1. Air - Closest International Airport is Hamburg
 3. Boat - Ferries from the Baltic arrive in Kiel or Travemünde, Lübeck
 3. Road - The Institute is located right besides the [state highway B76](http://roadnow.com/germany/cities-along-bundesstraße-76-B76).
 Please refer to the map above for details.
 It takes about 2 hours to drive from Hamburg airport to the Institute.
-4. Train - Plön lies between the train connection between Kiel and Lübeck, so you would need to pass through either of these two towns.
+4. Train - The train connection between Kiel and Lübeck passes through Plön.
+Bookings are possible on [Deutsche Bahn](http://www.deutschebahn.com/en/start/)

 ---